bwagenseller/bwagenseller.github.io/agentic/general/concepts.md

 * write code
 * act as you / on your behalf - anything the account on your machine can do with you, the AI Agent can usually do it too.

+# Agent Instruction File

+<font color="green">Agent Instruction Files</font> (or, sometimes alternatively, <font color="purple">Context Files</font>, or <font color="purple">Codebase Instructions</font>) are files that provide persistent instructions, context, and constraints to an AI agent operating in that codebase - analogous to a system prompt but scoped to a project and authored by the developer rather than the AI provider.
+Conventionally, this will be your set of <font color="purple">AGENTS.md</font>, <font color="purple">CLAUDE.md</font>, or similar files.

 # Agentic Loop

 The <font color="green">Agentic Loop</font> is a repeated cycle where an AI model <font color="purple">thinks</font> about what to do, <font color="purple">acts</font> by calling a tool, and <font color="purple">observes</font> the result, looping until it decides the task is complete.